bennetthardwick/react-merged-context/README.md

 # react-merged-context

-A very simple library for creating a "merged context provider" - a context provider that merges it's input with values from up the tree.
+A simple library for creating a context provider that merges together all the provided values.

 ## Installation